spryker/spryker-docs/docs/scos/dev/data-import/202204.0/importing-data-with-the-queue-data-importer.md

 ## Exporting data from CSV to queue

-If your provide data in the .CSV format, you can import it to the queues.
+If your provide data in the CSV format, you can import it to the queues.
 The [DataImport](https://github.com/spryker/data-import) module has classes responsible for providing the preconfigured queue writer instances to the data import facilities.
 It is configured on the project level.

 To import data into a message queue, use an instance of `Spryker\Zed\DataImport\Business\DataWriter\QueueWriter\QueueWriter` as a data writer during import.